-8 Conclusions
+8 Conclusions and Future Work

 In this paper we presented a novel and efficient method for the construction of content summaries of web-accessible text databases.
 Our algorithm creates content summaries of higher quality than current approaches and, additionally, categorizes databases in a classification scheme.
 We also presented a hierarchical database selection algorithm that exploits the database content summaries and the generated classification to produce accurate results even for imperfect content summaries.
-Experimental results show the superiority of our techniques over the state of the art in contentsummary construction and database selection.
+Experimental results showed that our techniques improve the state of the art in content-summary construction and database selection.
+Finally, we have implemented the content-summary construction algorithm described in this paper as part of the SDARTS toolkit for metasearching [GIG01].
+The code with our implementation, plus some real content summaries extracted from real web databases are available from http://sdarts.cs.columbia.edu.